 - the very last lines of T.S.Eliot's East Coker

-Longing for God is a universal experience, even if it means accepting the threatening circumstance of the Son of Man coming on clouds at the end of time.
-But that longing may also be as tender as Mirabai's waiting in a sopping wet skirt in a downpour (meditation one.)
-Newman describes the watch as an always ready wakefulness, detached from present, an awareness of living into that which is unseen between past and future (meditation two).
-That is, the Advent watch is a way of life.
-Finally, what if you knew you had only one month to live (meditation three)?
+Longing for God is a universal experience, even if (in Christian imagery) it means accepting the threatening circumstance of the Son of Man coming on clouds at the end of time.
+But that longing may also be as tender as Mirabai's waiting in a sopping wet skirt in a downpour.
+(Meditation One)

 May Advent open new Realities to you, Suzanne